Skip to main content

 Medical Conditions + English

-• The tonsils are similar to lymph nodes, and the role of both of these structures is to fight infection.
-There is a pair of tonsils located in small pouches at the back of the throat that enlarge during infection or inflammation.
-Tonsillitis usually occurs as a result of another disease that affects the mouth or throat.
+• Tonsillitis has a low rate of occurrence in dogs and is more common in small breeds of dogs.
+Tonsillitis usually occurs because of another disease that affects the mouth or throat.
 If an underlying source of the infection can be found, it must be treated.

 • The trachea, or windpipe, is the tube connecting the throat to the lungs.
 Tracheal collapse occurs most frequently in middle-aged to senior dogs (4-14 years), but some younger dogs can also be affected.
 The most common clinical sign is a persistent, dry, harsh cough, sometimes referred to as a "goose honk".
 Pets who have surgery for the condition often need medications for life.
 The prognosis will depend on how well your dog responds to treatment.